DestroyedClone/RiskOfBulletstorm/README.md

 * Master Round isn't given if the teleporter event was forcefully completed (such as with RORCheats)
 * Item Displays on REX and MULT aren't setup properly
 * Some issues with item displays for scav and mithrix
+* Icon is broken for Master Round and Number 2

 # Planned
 1. BetterUI, ItemStatsMod Support
 2. Multiplayer Support
 3. Jarlyk's Hailstorm support (Curse increases mimic chance)
+4. Better messages for the Master Round

 ***
 # Items
 ## Pickups
 Every 30 kills *(+50% per stage)*, the game will have a 30% chance to *spawn a random weighted pickup*.
 "Forgive Me, Please" will not trigger this.
 If it does, tell me because it's not supposed to.
- - **Armor**: *[10% chance]* Destroys itself to block one hit of damage dealing more than 20% health or fatal, and fires a Blank.
+ - **Armor**: *[10% chance]* Destroys itself to block one hit of damage dealing more than 20% health or deals fatal damage, and fires a Blank.
 (TODO: SFX)
  - **Blank**: *[25% chance]* Press T to activate, destroying all projectiles, stunning and knocking nearby enemies back.
 Consumed on use.
 (TODO: SFX, New Visual effect)
  - **Spread Ammo**: *[30% chance]* Pick up to restore *all* allies' cooldowns and restores one equipment charge to all equipment.

 ## White
- - **Cartographer's Ring**: Upon starting the next stage, 20% chance (+10% chance per stack) of automatically revealing all chests.
+ - **Cartographer's Ring**: Upon starting the next stage, 10% chance (+5% chance per stack) of automatically revealing all interactables.
 Counts based off all players' item counts.
-Stacking beyond has no effect.
+Stacking beyond 100% has no effect.
  - **Mustache**: Heal for +10% (+10% per stack) health upon purchase.
-If sacrifice is enabled, you will heal upon pickup of an item or equipment.

 ## Green
- - **Disarming Personality**: *Hyperbolically* reduces chest prices by 10% (-5% per stack) up to 60%.
+ - **Disarming Personality**: *Hyperbolically* reduces purchase costs by 10% (-5% per stack) up to 60%.
  - **Enraging Photo**: Gain a temporary +100% damage boost upon taking 11% of your health in damage for 1 (+0.25 per stack) seconds.
  - **Roll Bomb**: After using your Utility, drop 1 bomb(s) (+1 per stack) for 100% damage.
 - **Scope**: Reduces spread by -10% (-5% per stack).